hakankorpe/powerdev_case/bookstore_api/README.md

 - List all books, authors, and genres
 - Retrieve books by specific authors and genres
 - Create new books, authors, and genres
-- Update existing books
+- Update existing books and authors
-- Delete books
+- Delete books and authors
 - List all books of a specific author
 - List all books in a specific genre